QUICK SUMMARY:

 You have several ways to gather the information you need about them:

-• Interviews: Call these clients and ask them about their pain points and characteristics directly.
+Interviews: Call existing clients and ask them about their pain points and characteristics directly.
+You can do the same with past clients.

-• CRM data: You should be able to see a lot of insights about them in notes, deal comments, and emails saved there too.
+CRM data: You should be able to see a lot of insights about them in notes, deal comments, geographic location data, and emails saved there too.

 However, you might just be starting.
-As a result, you don't have any client history to draw insights from.
-Or you want to shift your focus and attract completely different customers from now on.
+As a result, you don't have any company data or client history to draw insights from.
+Or you want to shift your focus and attract completely different ideal customers from now on.
 In that case, use a Google search to learn more about those people.

 Although you may not find the most accurate insights, the following sources might help you learn more about your target audience:

-• Industry research or reports.
+Industry research or reports.
 Ideally, focus on documents published by industry associations and other professional bodies.
+Or conduct market research of your own.

 The Limitations of Creating an Ideal Customer Profile